Archive: Government

-Government archives include those maintained by local and state government as well as those maintained by the national (or federal) government.
+Government archives include those maintained by local and state governments as well as those maintained by the national (or federal) government.
 Anyone may use a government archive, and frequent users include reporters, genealogists, writers, historians, students, and people seeking information on the history of their home or region.
-Many government archives are open to the public and no appointment is required to visit.
+Many government archives are open to the public, and no appointment is required to visit.

-In the United States, National Archives and Records Administration (NARA) maintains central archival facilities in the District of Columbia and College Park, Maryland, with regional facilities distributed throughout the United States.
-Some city or local governments may have repositories, but their organization and accessibility varies widely.
+In the United States, the National Archives and Records Administration (NARA) maintains central archival facilities in the District of Columbia and College Park, Maryland, with regional facilities distributed throughout the United States.
+Some city or local governments may have repositories, but their organization and accessibility vary widely.
 Similar to the library profession, certification requirements and education also varies widely, from state to state.
 Professional associations themselves encourage the need to professionalize.
 NARA offers the Certificate of Federal Records Management Training Program for professional development.
-The majority of state and local archives staff hold a bachelor's degree—increasingly repositories list advanced degrees (e.g. MA, MLS/MLIS, PhD) and certifications as a position requirement or preference.
+The majority of state and local archives staff hold a bachelor's degree—increasingly repositories list advanced degrees (e.g. MA, MLS/MLIS, Ph.D.) and certifications as a position requirement or preference.

 In the UK, the National Archives (formerly known as the Public Record Office) is the government archive for England and Wales.
 The physical records stored by the National Archives amount to 185 km of shelving, a number that increases every year.
 The English Heritage Archive is the public archive of English Heritage.
-The National Records of Scotland, located in Edinburgh, serve that country; while the Public Record Office of Northern Ireland in Belfast is the government archive for Northern Ireland.
+The National Records of Scotland, located in Edinburgh, serves that country; while the Public Record Office of Northern Ireland in Belfast is the government archive for Northern Ireland.

 A network of county record offices and other local authority-run archives exists throughout England, Wales, and Scotland and holds many important collections, including local government, landed estates, church, and business records.
-Many archives have contributed catalogues to the national "Access to Archives" programme and online searching across collections is possible.
+Many archives have contributed catalogs to the national "Access to Archives" program and online searching across collections is possible.